Nearly sufficient statistics and information bottlenecks

 🏗

-I’m working through a small realisation, for my own interest, which has been helpful in my understanding of variational Bayes; specifically relating it to non-Bayes variational inference.
-Also sequential monte carlo.
+I’m working through a small realization, for my own interest, which has helped my understanding of variational Bayes; and specifically in relating it to non-Bayes variational inference.
+Also sequential Monte Carlo.

 \[ p(x\mid T(x),\theta)=p(x\mid T(x)), \]

 Eden is small.
-By the Pitman–Koopman–Darmois theorem, fixed‑dimensional sufficiency across all sample sizes essentially requires (let’s say, _characterizes) exponential families.
+By the Pitman–Koopman–Darmois theorem, fixed‑dimensional sufficiency across all sample sizes essentially requires (let’s say, characterizes) exponential families.
 Outside Eden—even for simple parametric models, mixtures, and anything modern including and especially neural networks—we should not expect a finite‑dimensional \(T\) that is exactly sufficient.
-If we try to make such a thing, we might find \(T\) grows linearly \(n\), in which we bought ourselves a glorified copy of the dataset, and our statistics are not really “compressing” knowledge in the dataset.
+If we try to make such a thing, we might find \(T\) grows linearly with \(n\), in which case we’ve bought ourselves a glorified copy of the dataset, and our statistics aren’t really ‘compressing’ knowledge in the dataset.

-So, there is no sufficient statistic in most interesting cases.
-But how closely can we approach that ideal while loosing as little information as possible?
-Information bottlenecks are one way of formalising this.
+So there is no sufficient statistic in most interesting cases.
+But how closely can we approach that ideal while losing as little information as possible?
+Information bottlenecks are one way of formalizing this.

 1 The information bottleneck

-I ransacked S. Hu et al. (2024) for a recent summary of action in the information bottleneck theory.
-Unless otherwise stated, notation and results come from there.
+I ransacked S. Hu et al. (2024) for a recent summary of developments in the information bottleneck theory.
+Unless otherwise stated, the notation and results come from there.

 \[ \min_{p(t\mid x)}\; I(T;X)\;-\;\beta\, I(T;Y). \]